 Scientists have identified more than five hundred different amino acids within nature.
 However, only twenty-two are involved in the process by which RNA (derived from DNA) makes protein (known as translation).
-These types of amino acids are referred to as proteinogenic amino acids.
+These types of amino acids are proteinogenic amino acids.

 There are many different amino acids that play a vital role in promoting a healthy immune system.
 Arginine supplementation can improve cellular immune mechanisms, especially T-cell function.
 Branch-chained amino acids (leucine, isoleucine and valine) as well as glycine, glutamine, cysteine and theanine, all help to reduce inflammation and boost immunity.
-These are just a few examples of the many amino acids that help protect and heal the body.
+These are just a few examples of the many amino acids that help to protect and heal the body.

 These molecules are responsible for stopping the oxidation of other molecules and the production of harmful free radicals.
 These free radicals damage cells, contribute to aging and increase our susceptibility to disease.
-There are several important amino acids with antioxidant properties: glutathione, lysine, methionine and glycine.
+There are several important amino acids with antioxidant properties.
+These include glutathione, lysine, methionine and glycine.

-Without the amino acids R and citrulline, our body wouldn’t be able to produce NO. In the absence of this reactive gas, our body wouldn’t function.
-NO is critical signalling molecule involved in many cellular and physiological processes, including, but not limited to: blood circulation, immune defence and neurotransmission.
-NO has been extensively studied and acclaimed as the ‘Molecule of the Year’ in 1992 due to its fundamental role in immunology, neuroscience and physiology.
-Consequently, citrulline and R are two vital amino acids necessary to support our body.
+Scientists have extensively studied NO and its various properties.
+It was recognised as the ‘Molecule of the Year’ in 1992 due to its fundamental role in immunology, neuroscience and physiology.
+Consequently, citrulline and arginine are two vital amino acids necessary to support our body.

-Sources of amino acids
+Sources of Amino Acids

 The body does not store amino acids in the way that it stores excess starch and protein as fat for later use.
 Consequently, amino acids must be constantly replaced as they are used.

-While a large portion of the amino acids we require are produced from within the body, essential amino acids need to be sourced elsewhere.
+While a large portion of the amino acids we require are produced within the body, essential amino acids need to be sourced elsewhere.
 Our diet is the best supply of amino acids.

-It’s wise to keep your diet in balance and not to over indulge in one particular amino acid rich food source.
+It is wise to keep your diet in balance and not to over indulge in one particular amino acid rich food source.
 While the body can expel surplus amino acids or convert them to energy, a continuous, excessive supply can overwork the kidneys.